-Seeka is governed by a seven-member non-executive Board with three independent directors.
+Seeka is governed by a seven-member non-executive Board, except during succession planning when an eighth director may be appointed until the next annual shareholders meeting, at which point the Board reverts to seven directors.
 To provide effective and transparent committee governance, while managing workload across Board members, Seeka's committee charters ensure each committee is chaired by an independent director, with committee members drawn from both independent and non-independent directors that furnish the best skill set.
 The audit and risk committee charter specifies a majority of independent directors.